smartGraphQL/PROgraphQL/README.md

 ## Usage

-Set a limit for Cost Complexity by creating a object with the following properties.
+Set a limit for Cost Complexity by creating a object with the following properties:

 ```javascript
 const ruleCost = {